dental fillings

 With proper oral hygiene and regular checkups and cleanings, you can expect your tooth-colored filling to last approximately ten years before needing replacement.
 However, it's important to note that these fillings can stain similarly to natural teeth.
 To minimize staining, it's best to limit your consumption of foods and beverages that can discolor your teeth, such as coffee and dark sauces.
 If you do consume these items, be sure to brush your teeth or rinse with water immediately afterward.

-If you're interested in a metal-free solution for cavities, contact us today to schedule an appointment and rejuvenate your smile with a tooth-colored filling!
+If you're interested in a metal-free solution for cavities, contact us today to schedule an appointment with your local dentist and rejuvenate your smile with a tooth-colored filling!

 New Patients & Emergency Appointments Welcome!